T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Related work

-\textbf{Compositional text-to-image generation.} Researchers have delved into various aspects of compositionality in text-to-image generation to achieve visually coherent and semantically consistent results~\cite{liu2022compositional,feng2022training,li2022stylet2i,wu2023harnessing}.
-Previous work focused on concept conjunction and negation~\cite{liu2022compositional}, attribute binding with colors~\cite{feng2022training,chefer2023attend,park2021benchmark}, and spatial relationships between objects~\cite{chen2023trainingfree,wu2023harnessing}.
+\textbf{Compositional text-to-image generation.} Researchers have delved into various aspects of compositionality in text-to-image generation to achieve visually coherent and semantically consistent results~\cite{liu2022compositional,feng2022training,li2022stylet2i,wu2023harnessing, huang2024t2i, patel2023eclipse, liu2024referee}.
+Previous work focused on concept conjunction and negation~\cite{liu2022compositional}, attribute binding with colors~\cite{feng2022training,chefer2023attend,park2021benchmark}, generative numeracy~\cite{lian2023llm}, and spatial relationships between objects~\cite{chen2024training,wu2023harnessing}.
 However, those work each target at a sub-problem, and evaluations are conducted in constrained scenarios.
+Recent compositional studies typically fall into two categories~\cite{wang2023compositional}: one relies on cross attention maps for compositional generation~\cite{meral2023conform, kim2023dense, rassin2024linguistic}, while the other integrates layout as a generation condition~\cite{gani2023llm, li2023gligen, taghipour2024box, wang2024divide, chen2023reason}.
+LMD~\cite{lian2023llm}, RPG~\cite{yang2024mastering}, and RealCompo~\cite{zhang2024realcompo} utilize LLMs or MLLMs to reason out layouts or decompose compositional problems.
 Our work is the first to introduce a comprehensive benchmark for compositional text-to-image generation.